fnproject/tutorials/Introduction/README.md

 in `--runtime`.
 * entrypoint--the name of the executable to invoke when your function is called, in this case `./func`
-* triggers--identifies the automatically generated trigger name and source.
-For example, this function would be executed from the URL
-<http://localhost:8080/t/appname/gofn>.
-Where `appname` is the name of
-the app chosen for your function when it is deployed.

 There are other user specifiable properties but these will suffice for this example.
 Note that the name of your function is taken from the containing